christianwach/civicrm-acf-integration/README.md

 #### Credits ####

+Many thanks to:

-Many thanks to [Ryan Waterbury](https://github.com/onedogsolutions) of [One Dog Solutions](https://onedog.solutions/) for funding the initial development of this plugin.
+* [Ryan Waterbury](https://github.com/onedogsolutions) of [One Dog Solutions](https://onedog.solutions/) for funding the initial development of this plugin.
+* [Tadpole Collective](https://tadpole.cc/) for funding the integration of CiviCRM Groups with WordPress Terms and the development of Manual Sync functionality.

 ---